jorboare/jorboare/README.md

 </p>

 Welcome to my GitHub profile!
-I'm a valencian **web developer** based in Madrid (Spain).
-Passionate about videography, I recently switched my career to one of my other passions which is Web Development.
+I'm a Valencian **web developer** based in Madrid (Spain).
+I'm passionate about videography, I recently switched my career to one of my other passions which is Web Development.
 This change has been possible thanks to **Ironhack Madrid**.

 - 🌱 I’m currently learning React Hooks and Redux
 - 👯 I’m looking to collaborate on wherever I can bring help or learn something new.